joshkor1982/docker_install_script/README.md

-# a quick time saving bash script to install all the required files, dependencies, and GPOC keys for docker.
+# a quick time saving bash script to install all the required files, dependencies, and GPC key for docker.